Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 1. What is hybrid cloud security?

-Hybrid cloud security involves strategies and tools designed to protect data and applications in hybrid cloud environments, combining both on-premises and cloud-based resources.
+Hybrid cloud security involves strategies and tools to protect data and applications across on-premises and cloud-based resources.

 2. Why is hybrid cloud security important?